cahyod/vyoma/README.md

 A: Yes, but only use on authorized systems.
 Unauthorized scanning is illegal.

 **Q: Does it work on Kali Linux?**
 A: Yes!
-ASTRAVA works perfectly on Kali Linux, Parrot OS, and all Debian-based distributions.
+VYOMA works perfectly on Kali Linux, Parrot OS, and all Debian-based distributions.

 **Q: Can I run it in a VM?**
 A: Yes, but allocate at least 4GB RAM and 10GB storage for best performance.

 ---